Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 - For the research pathway a minimum B+ grade average is required.

-If you enrol in a thesis, you commence with Part One, followed by Part Two in the next enrolment period.
+If you enrol in a thesis, you commence with Thesis (90 or 120 credits) Part 1, followed by Thesis (90 or 120 credits) Part 2 in the next enrolment period.
 Both parts combine to meet the thesis requirements with a single grade assigned to each part.

-If the thesis cannot be submitted at the end of the initial Part Two enrolment, you must re-enrol in Part Two (and pay fees) each semester until submission is made.
+If the thesis cannot be submitted at the end of the initial Thesis (90 or 120 credits) Part 2 enrolment, you must re-enrol in Thesis (90 or 120 credits) Part 2 and pay fees each semester until submission is made.

 Maximum time limits for completion